• Blog

 GABA is the primary inhibitory neurotransmitter in the nervous system.
 I know it sounds grand, but processes in the body are involved.
 It is not a car, and it can not be described straightforwardly.

-L-Theanine is an amino acid.
-It studied for an ability to reduce mental and physical stress, boost mood, increase cognitive skills.
+L-theanine is an amino acid.
+It is studied for its ability to reduce mental and physical stress, boost mood, and increase cognitive skills.
 Some studies show that L-Theanine increased alpha waves, lowered anxiety, and benefited sleep quality.

 5-HTP

 5-HTP is known as oxitriptan.
 It is an amino acid.
-Studies show that 5-HTP is more useful for treating depression as a placebo.
-5-HTP sold over the counter in many countries as the dietary supplement for better sleep, depression, and appetite suppression.
+Studies show that 5-HTP is more useful for treating depression than a placebo.
+5-HTP is sold over the counter in many countries as a dietary supplement for better sleep, depression, and appetite suppression.

 Melatonin